Making the Most of Money

 The Oxford Dictionary defines philanthropy as ‘The desire to promote the welfare of others, expressed especially by the generous donation of money to good causes’.

-Whilst I don’t disagree, my definition is a little simpler ‘Being lucky enough to have the opportunity to help someone else and acting upon it’.
+Whilst I don’t disagree, my definition is a little simpler ‘Being fortunate enough to have the opportunity to help someone else and acting upon it’.

 I work hard for my money and once earned, I work equally hard investing my money.
 There aren’t many hours in the day that I’m not trying to make money.
 However, the most important thing I’ve learnt about money is that there’s no better way to spend it than helping someone else.
 I’m not rich by any measure but I have enough and if everyone who had enough, gave a little to those that don’t, everyone would have enough.